Sparse Robust Classification via the Kernel Mean: The Robustness of the Mean Classifier

 \begin{theorem} Let $\ell$ be robust to label noise.
 Then,

-for some constant $C$. \end{theorem} This is a generalization of proposition 1 of Menon et al. \cite{Menon2015}, that restricts to misclassification loss.
+for some constant $C$. \end{theorem} This is a generalization of proposition 1 of \citep{Menon2015}, which is restricted to misclassification loss.
 Taking argmins yields,

-Thus balanced error can be optimized from corrupted distributions. \\ \\ Going further beyond symmetric label noise, one can assume a general noise process with noise rates that depend both on the label and the observed instance.
+Thus balanced error can be optimized from corrupted distributions.
+Observe that this result holds for \emph{any} function class $\Fclass$ \\ \\ Corollary 3 of \citep{Menon2015} shows that the AUC is also unaffected by label conditional noise. \\ \\ Going further beyond symmetric label noise, one can assume a general noise process with noise rates that depend both on the label and the observed instance.
 Define the noise function $\sigma : X \times Y \rightarrow [0,\frac{1}{2})$, with $\sigma(x,y)$ the probability that the instance label pair $(x,y)$ has its label flipped.
 Rather than samples from $P$, the decision maker has samples from $P_\sigma$, where to sample from $P_\sigma$ first sample $(x,y) \dist P$ and then flip the label with probability $\sigma(x,y)$.
-The recent work of Gosh et al. \cite{Ghosh2015} proves the following theorem concerning the robustness properties of minimizing any loss that is robust to label noise.
+The recent work of \citep{Ghosh2015} proves the following theorem concerning the robustness properties of minimizing any loss that is robust to label noise.